FAQ – Frequently Asked Questions

 What can I expect during my treatment?

-I will carefully evaluate your personal condition by asking questions about past and present medical history, taking the pulses, observing the tongue, and palpating various areas of the body for tenderness.
+I will carefully evaluate your personal condition with a holistic approach by asking questions about past and present medical history.
+I will look at your tongue and read your pulse, which are diagnostic tools in Traditional Chinese Medicine.
+I will be palpating various areas of the body for tenderness and do muscle testing.
 After arriving at a specific diagnostic conclusion, one or several of the following techniques will be incorporated:

 Moxa is a Chinese herb (mugwort) which is rolled into sticks or cones and burned above the skin.
 This aromatic herb creates a sensation which is warming and pleasant and regulates the qi.
 Learn more